 Berlin Senate Imposes Severe Budget Cuts

-The Berlin Senate recently unveiled plans to strike 250 million euros from the city’s tertiary education, research, and science budget in 2025.
-These cuts mean that state universities will have to reduce their budgets by 122 million euros, while Charité – Universitätsmedizin Berlin will have to make cutbacks totaling 20 million euros.
-The cuts that have been planned for 2025 and the manner in which further cuts will be integrated into in the budgets for upcoming years pose considerable challenges for Berlin’s universities.
+Last year, the Berlin Senate unveiled plans to strike 250 million euros from the city’s tertiary education, research, and science budget in 2025.
+While the precise nature of these cuts has yet to be confirmed, it is expected that state universities will face a deficit of more than 100 million euros.
+The cuts that have been planned for 2025 and the manner in which further cuts will be integrated into the budgets for upcoming years pose considerable challenges for Berlin’s universities.
 They also endanger Berlin’s reputation as a hub for research and science in the long term.

-Freie Universität Berlin is heavily affected by these budget cuts: In total, it faces a budget deficit of approximately 41 million euros in 2025.
-For now, Freie Universität will be able to mitigate these cuts by up to fifty percent through its reserve funds.
-The remaining half will come from short-term measures that will initially apply exclusively for the year 2025.
-Unfortunately, it is unclear whether additional cuts will be announced for Freie Universität Berlin over the course of 2025.
+Freie Universität Berlin is heavily affected by these budget cuts: In total, it faces a budget deficit of around 37 million euros in 2025.
+For now, the university should be able to mitigate these cuts by up to fifty percent through its reserve funds.
+The remaining half will come from short-term measures that will apply only to the year 2025 for the time being.
+Unfortunately, it remains unclear whether additional cuts will be announced for Freie Universität Berlin over the course of 2025.